The 2026 Voters' Guide published by the Ontario Government provides an overview of Ontario municipal elections aimed at voters.

 Proxy Voting |

 The Form 3 - Appointment of Voting Proxy is available for download Form 3 - Appointment of Voting Proxy.
-Please note that Election Officials at the voting station will not accept uncertified, faxed or photocopied proxy certificates at the voting place.
+Please note that Election Officials at the voting place or location will not accept uncertified, faxed or photocopied proxy certificates at the voting place.
 The following rules apply to the issuance of Proxy Certificates:

 |